staruser143/dash-app/analysis/federation_mongodb_atlas.md

 - **Data Migration**: Move data between different storage formats (e.g., from S3 to Atlas clusters).
 - **Analytics**: Derive insights from data stored in various formats without needing to move it.

-Does this cover what you were looking for regarding federated queries in MongoDB Atlas?